Is the Chase Sapphire Reserve worth it?

 One year of complimentary Lyft Pink membership

-Is the Chase Sapphire Reserve still worth it?
+Is the Chase Sapphire Reserve worth its annual fee?